smhsprog/club/meetings/README.md

 # Meetings

+For better presentations,

+Use: `https://docs.google.com/viewer?url=[URL OF RAW PDF]`

 Presentations will all be here for each day that we work on.

 - [9/14 Intro Meeting, First day](9_14_Meeting_I.pdf)